Ibid.

 Ibid. may also be used in the Chicago (name-date) system for in-text references where there has been a close previous citation from the same source material.
 The previous reference should be immediately visible, e.g. within the same paragraph or page.

-Some academic publishers now prefer that "ibid." not be italicised, as it is a commonly found term.
+Some academic publishers now prefer that ibid. not be italicised, as it is a commonly found term.
 Usage differs from style or citation guides as to whether ibid should be suffixed with a full stop.
-For example, Oxford Standard for Citation of Legal Authorities omits full stops and does not capitalise, while the Economist Style guide uses a lower case starting letter with ending full stop.
+For example, Oxford Standard for Citation of Legal Authorities omits full stops and does not capitalise, while The Economist's style guide uses a lower case starting letter with ending full stop.